civfanatics/CQUI_Community-Edition/README.md

 The lovely folks over at Civfanatics for their guides, knowledge, tools, and resources.

-The even lovelier folks contibuting on GitHub and over at /r/civ for their input and testing.
+The even lovelier folks contributing on GitHub and over at /r/civ for their input and testing.

 The, arguably, lovely folks back at the Steam Workshop :p